Craniosacral Therapy Rates

 The fully-clothed client rests comfortably on an air mattress for this slow, gentle, deeply relaxing full-body treatment that soothes the nervous system and softens tissue restrictions.

-Get relief from chronic and acute conditions, including:
+Clients experience relief from the symptoms of chronic and acute conditions, including:

 - TMJ Syndrome.